What You Need to Know About Finances When Starting a Business

 Before you start making significant financial moves, it's best to get a foundational understanding of what numbers you should expect to see on your financial statement tells you.
 These stats and figures will help you interpret what's happening with your operations, profits and cash flow, giving you more insight into your company's current and projected financial health.

-If you've already established a relationship with your banker, reach out to them as a defacto financial advisor.
+If you've already established a relationship with your banker, reach out to them as a de facto financial advisor.
 If not, talk to your accountant, a financial advisor or a fellow entrepreneur.
 Seek insights into how to manage your cash and leverage your resources.
+Calculate how much savings you need to start a business and ask your banker for strategies on how to save more.
 Just remember, the goal isn't to understand everything all at once, but to lay a basic foundation you can build on over time.

 Whoever you approach, if they don't sufficiently answer your questions, keep seeking.
 You can do some self-education online to help you understand the relevant terms and the most important numbers, but linking up with a business banker or a financial advisor might be the fastest route to understanding your financials.